 - 2.15 The current contracts are restricted to 21 providers, with 180 contracts in place.
 Competition is restrictive due to the tendering process that was undertaken.
 There are daily changes to planned routes, reconciliation is a key process in managing this spend with the providers as incorrect invoicing is common. - 2.16 The current spend in this area is approximately £2.5m, with overspend against the budget.
 There are pressures on market rates through the increased pay passenger assistants due to National Living Wage legislation, however reductions in petrol prices may alleviate some of the increase to the Council. - 2.17 DPS systems have been widely used by other Councils in transport and home to school transport contracts.
-These are Buckinghamshire, West Berkshire, and
+These are Buckinghamshire, West Berkshire, and Waltham Forest.

-- Waltham Forest.
 They use very similar systems to Bravo.
-There may be an opportunity for Berkshire wide collaboration on DPS in the future. - 2.18 Advantages of the DPS in this specific spend area are compliance, opening up the market and the ability to bring in new providers anytime during DPS timeframe. - 2.19 The current homes to school contracts are expiring in July 2016 therefore the recommendation is to use the extension option in the current contracts for an additional academic year to allow tenders via DPS in the future.
+There may be an opportunity for Berkshire wide collaboration on DPS in the future.

+- 2.18 Advantages of the DPS in this specific spend area are compliance, opening up the market and the ability to bring in new providers anytime during DPS timeframe. - 2.19 The current homes to school contracts are expiring in July 2016 therefore the recommendation is to use the extension option in the current contracts for an additional academic year to allow tenders via DPS in the future.
 The intention is to then use the DPS pilot to tender any existing contracts which need significant amendment for September 2016 e.g. for better value, smaller or larger vehicles, combining existing contracts.
-And to also use DPS tendering for any completely new contracts for the academic year September 2016 July 2017. - 2.20 This will then give time to bed in a DPS accreditation process and on-boarding of providers prior to tenders being conducted. - 2.21 Market warming, training and support on accreditation process are essential for this set of providers.
+And to also use DPS tendering for any completely new contracts for the academic year September 2016 July 2017. - 2.20 This will then give time to bed in a DPS accreditation process and on-boarding of providers prior to tenders being conducted.
+The accreditation process will be designed to fit with the market and regulatory conditions such as valid licences, insurances and all staff DBS checked.
+This will be as simple and straightforward as possible for the providers. - 2.21 Market warming, training and support on accreditation process are essential for this set of providers.
 Mandating the DPS so all tenders go through the system is required.